 WHAT YOUR GENEROUS SUPPORT CAN HELP FUND

-Supporting the eye care programme of the Kingdom Faith Based Hospital in Western Kenya by supporting in the following activities:
+Supporting the eye care programme in Western Kenya by with the following activities:

 - Construction of an eye unit (including eye care professionals, building and equipment) to provide daily eye care services.